ponrajaprabhusk/ponrajaprabhusk/README.md

 #### About me:

-- 🔭 I’m currently a sophomore engineering student @Sathyabama IST
+- 🔭 I’m a sophomore engineering student @Sathyabama IST

 - 🌱 I have a good knowledge on
     *  **Python - Pandas , Numpy , Matplotlib , Seaborn**,